Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Introduction

 Among substance abuse programs that emphasize mutual aid, the most highly structured and professionalized are TCs.
-They therefore offer unique opportunities for social network analysis aimed at disentangling peer influence from homophily in substance abuse treatment.
-TCs are residential treatment programs for substance abuse, based on mutual aid between recovering peers.
+These are residential treatment programs for substance abuse based on mutual aid between recovering peers.
 They typically have a maximum time period for treatment (180 days), which, along with the residential nature of the program, ensures a reasonably stable turnover of participants.
 The clinical process primarily occurs through social learning within the network of peers who are themselves in recovery \citep{gossop2000therapeutic,yates2017integration}.
-Peers who exemplify recovery and prosocial behavior, and who are most active in helping others, are known as role models \citep{gossop2000therapeutic}.
-It is the job of professional staff to encourage recovery supportive interactions between residents, while also demonstrating prosocial behavior in line with TC values \citep{gossop2000therapeutic}.
+Peers who exemplify recovery and prosocial behavior and who are most active in helping others are known as role models \citep{gossop2000therapeutic}.
+The professional staff's job is to encourage recovery-supportive interactions between residents while also demonstrating prosocial behavior in line with TC values \citep{gossop2000therapeutic}.

-Our goal in this paper is to estimate peer influence, separating it from latent homophily in TCs.
+This paper aims to estimate peer influence, separating it from latent homophily in TCs.
 The data we analyze comes from three 80-bed TC units.
-One of these is a unit for women and the other 2 are for men.
+One is a unit for women, and the other two are for men.
 The units are minimum security correctional units for felony offenders.
 The offenses of the residents include possession of drugs, robbery, burglary, and domestic violence, among others.
-All units kept records of entry and exit dates of each resident, along with written affirmations and corrections exchanged that form the basis of our social networks.
-These networks along with the precise entry and exit dates aides us in correctly identifying the role models to estimate the causal parameter of interest.
+All units kept records of each resident's entry and exit dates, along with written affirmations and corrections exchanged that form the basis of our social networks.
+Affirmations are written records of appreciation for good behavior that one resident gives to another.
+This could include doing a good job on a routine task or helping with others' recovery.
+Some examples of affirmations from the dataset used in this paper are having prosocial fun on New Year's Eve, helping another resident on the computer, sharing personal information during phase group, and doing a good job in the kitchen with a great attitude.
+These networks, along with the precise entry and exit dates, aid us in correctly identifying the role models to estimate the causal parameter of interest.